rpedzisz/burger-shop-django/README.md

 # burger-shop-django
+- CRUD
--CRUD, simple burger shop application, adding items to cart and submitting an order.
+- simple burger shop application, adding items to cart and submitting an order.
--created with django
+- created with django